-The Ombudsman can examine complaints about the actions of a range of public bodies, including the Department of Social Protection and the Social Welfare Appeals Office.
+The Ombudsman investigates complaints from people who feel they have been unfairly treated by certain public service providers, including the Department of Social Protection and the Social Welfare Appeals Office.

 Yes.
-The Ombudsman deals with all complaints independently and impartially when judging whether the action or decision of the Department or the Appeals Office was fair and reasonable.
+The Ombudsman is independent of government.
+The Ombudsman deals with all complaints impartially when deciding whether the action or decision of the public service provider, such as the Department or the Appeals Office was fair or reasonable.

 You can complain about any of the following: